Klaudio Rexhepi

-Klaudio Rexhepi (born 24 May 1989 in Ersekë) is an Albanian professional footballer who plays as a defender for Albanian First Division club Turbina Cërrik.
+Klaudio Rexhepi (born 24 May 1989 in Ersekë) is an Albanian professional footballer who plays as a defender.

 Club career

 Rexhepi scored his first-career goal on 28 April 2012 while representing FK Kukësi, scoring the third goal of his team in an eventual 3–4 away win against Besëlidhja Lezhë.

 On 1 August 2012, he signed with Dinamo Tirana for an undisclosed fee, leaving Kukësi after just one season.
 He was also the target of Tërbuni Pukë.